-For those of you who want to learn a little WYSKish this summer – the local dialect of English spoken on and by Women You Should Know® – here is a rundown of the essential jargon you need to know from our first edition WYSK-tionary.
+So for those of you who want to expand your vocabulary, we challenge you to learn a little WYSKish – the local dialect of English spoken on and by Women You Should Know.

 Women You Should Know® WYSK-tionary